 Compliance for Confluence comes with 4 default classification levels out of the box; Highly Restricted, Restricted, Internal, and Public.
-It’s likely you will want to create your own and you can easily do this by following the guides in the Levels section.
+You will likely want to create your own, and you can easily do this by following the guides in the Levels (A) section.

 Step 2: Create Level Schemes

-Classification levels are applied throughout Confluence using Level Schemes.
-Before creating a Level Scheme, you will need to decide whether your organization wants one set of classification levels for your entire Confluence instance, or if you want to have different classification levels available across your spaces.
+Classification levels are applied throughout Confluence using Level Schemes (B).
+Before creating a Level Scheme, you must decide whether your organization wants one set of classification levels for your entire Confluence instance or if you want to have different classification levels available across your spaces.

 Step 3: Create Restriction Schemes

-Restriction Schemes are used to align access restrictions to Confluence pages with the designated classification level.
-This is a useful way to protect information stored in Confluence and ensure it is accessible to right users or groups.
+Restriction schemes align access restrictions to Confluence pages with the designated classification level.
+This is a useful way to protect information stored in Confluence and ensure it is accessible to the right users or groups.

-Before you can begin creating a Restriction Scheme, you will need to decide whether you want one set of restrictions to be used throughout Confluence, or if you want page restrictions to be customized within each individual space.
+Before creating a Restriction Scheme, you must decide whether you want one set of restrictions to be used throughout Confluence or if you want page restrictions to be customized within each space.

 Step 4: Apply Levels and Restriction Schemes

 After setting up your Level Schemes and Restriction Schemes, the next step is to apply these to your Confluence instance by using the Scope settings.

 Scope allows you to choose how levels and restrictions are applied across your Confluence instance, and this is where you can choose to apply them globally or at an individual space level.